jadounrahul/kartsnms/doc/Support/SNMP-Configuration-Examples.md

 1. Launch ASDM and connect to your device
 1. Go to Configuration > Management Access > SNMP
 1. Add your community string
-1. Add in the "SNMP Host Access List" section your LibreNMS server IP address
+1. Add in the "SNMP Host Access List" section your KartsNMS server IP address
 1. Click Apply and Save

 CLI